hanjiakang/alilens/2022/readme.md

 ```

-Then, run *sims.py* to generate a serial of data sets containing lensed CMB signals and inhomogeneous instrumental noises.
+Also, you can use seperated python files.
+Run *sims.py* to generate a serial of data sets containing lensed CMB signals and inhomogeneous instrumental noises.
 The lensed CMB signals is calculated using planck FPP potential power spectrum and unlensed TEB CMB signal power spectrum.
 THe inhomogeneous intrumental noises is generated based on AliCPT noise variance map.
 A inverse variance filter will be calculated simultaneously.

 After that, you can run *plot.py* and start the reconstruction of the lensing potential based on the dataset generated in the previous step.